Ondřej Petrák

-Ondřej Petrák (born 11 March 1992) is a Czech professional footballer who is currently signed to Bohemians Praha in the Fortuna Liga.
+Ondřej Petrák (born 11 March 1992) is a Czech professional footballer who is currently signed to Zápy in the Bohemian Football League.
 He represented the Czech Republic at under-21 level and spent several seasons playing in Germany.

 Career

 Slovan Bratislava

 On 24 July 2020, Slovan Bratislava have announced signing of a three-year deal with Petrák.
 He was set to replace departing Marin Ljubičić and fill-in for Filip Lichý, who suffered a serious injury in previous months.
 He was recommended by former Slovak international Marek Mintál, managing in Nürnberg's structures.

+Zápy

+On 5 August 2025, Petrák signed a contract with Bohemian Football League club Zápy.